google/cost-attribution-solution/reactive-governance/audit-logs-attribution/README.md

     --display-name="Terraform Vertex Attribution SA" \
     --project=$PROJECT_ID
 ```
-## 2.Grant Permissions to the Deployment Service Account
+## 2. Grant Permissions to the Deployment Service Account
 This account requires a broad set of permissions to manage the various services in the solution.

 Define the list of roles